USDA Forest Service.

 Conduct danger tree removal adjacent to system roads and motorized trails open to the public, including landings, dispersed camping areas, and within treatment units, for public, woods workers, and Forest Service employee safety.
 Dead and unstable live trees that do not present a hazard would be retained.

-Remove competing conifers from the understory and within 30 feet of the perimeter of existing oak trees and/or groups of oaks.
+Remove competing conifers from the understory and within 30 feet of the Start Printed Page 14073perimeter of existing oak trees and/or groups of oaks.

 Close approximately 53 miles of system roads and 4 miles of motorized trails previously determined to not be open to the public motorized use with barricades or gates.
 These roads would continue to be used for FS administrative traffic for follow-up prescribed burning and other activities.